- Campus screens

 How much does it cost?

 The Conversation is a completely free resource: free to read and committed to staying free, and free to share or republish under Creative Commons.
-Articles published on its Canadian network can get exposure on a growing list of editions: US, UK, Australia, Africa, Indonesia, France and Global Perspectives.
-Along with becoming a trusted international news source in itself, The Conversation’s content is regularly republished by the world’s leading media outlets: The Smithsonian Magazine, Newsweek, Huffington Post and others, including Canada’s leading news organizations.
+Articles published on its Canadian network can get exposure on a growing list of editions: US, UK, Australia, Africa, Indonesia, France, Spain and Global Perspectives, giving experts direct access to those media markets.
+Along with becoming a trusted international news source in itself, The Conversation content is regularly republished by the world’s leading media outlets: PBS, Salon, The Smithsonian Magazine, Newsweek, Huffington Post and others, including Canada’s leading news organizations like the National Post and Maclean’s.
+The Canadian Press regularly picks up the articles from The Conversation to pitch to Canadian media.

-Academics and researchers who publish articles through Conversation Canada get access to a robust analytics dashboard that provides data they can’t get from traditional academic publications.
+Academics and researchers who publish articles through The Conversation Canada get access to a robust analytics dashboard which provides data they can’t get from traditional academic publications.
 The researchers can in turn use this data to demonstrate knowledge mobilization, an increasingly important element in grant applications.
+Researchers who publish in The Conversation get quoted or called to comment by the leading world media outlets.
+2019 SFU Newsmaker Award winner from the Emerging Thought Leaders program, a postdoctoral researcher Fatemeh Torabi Asr, appeared in The Guardian, Salon, Daily Cos, National Post, PBS and other media, after publishing articles in The Conversation.
+Estimated reach of her media mentions in 2019 was 178M.

 Who should join?